🏗️ Components#

 })

-Once registered, the component can be used like any native HTML element:
+Once registered, you can use the component like any native HTML element:

 <my-component>Content goes here</my-component>